-If you are importing eyewear for protection purposes to the US market, then your products are subject to the OSHA regulation.
+If you are importing eyewear for protection purposes to the US market, then your products are subject to the OSH Act.

-According to OSHA, employers are obligated to provide different types of protective eyewear and other equipment based on the nature of the danger to which they expose their employees.
-The following factors should serve as parameters that determine the selection of protective eyewear equipment for employees in the worksite:
+The following factors should serve as parameters that determine the selection of protective eyewear equipment for employees on the worksite: